paulross/PyCppContainers/docs/sphinx/source/performance/performance_cpp.rst

    * - C++ ``bool`` <-> Python ``bool``
      - 0.0027
      - 0.0016
-     -
+     - The mean is around 400m/s
    * - C++ ``long`` <-> Python ``int``
      - 0.0146
      - 0.0046
-     - Converting C++ to Python is around x3 times the reverse.
+     - The mean is around 50m/s.
+Converting C++ to Python is around x3 times the reverse.
    * - C++ ``double`` <-> Python ``float``
      - 0.0086
      - 0.0027
-     - Converting C++ to Python is around x3 times the reverse.
+     - The mean is around 200m/s.
+Converting C++ to Python is around x3 times the reverse.
    * - C++ ``std::complex<double>`` <-> Python ``complex``
      - 0.0122
      - 0.0049
-     - Converting C++ to Python is around x2.5 times the reverse.
+     - The mean is around 125m/s.
+Converting C++ to Python is around x2.5 times the reverse.

 For a single C++ ``std::vector<char>`` to and from Python ``bytes`` of different lengths: